-The purpose of this page is to design online exams that inhibit cheating and unauthorized distribution of exam materials by use of good practices in the following areas:
+The purpose of this page is to promote the design and administration of online exams that inhibit cheating and prevent the unauthorized distribution of exam materials by use of effective practices in the following areas:

-The Respondus LockDown Browser which locks down the browser testing environment is available in the University of Minnesota Moodle.
-The LockDown Browser prevents students from printing, copying, visiting other websites, or accessing other applications during online exams.
-This application is not considered to be fool proof, but it can deter most students from cheating.
+The Respondus LockDown Browser which locks down the browser testing environment is available in the University of Minnesota Moodle and Canvas applications.
+The LockDown Browser prevents students (especially in campus testing labs) from printing, copying, visiting other websites, or accessing other applications during online exams.
+This application is not considered fool proof, but can deter most students from cheating.
 Use Respondus LockDown Browser on your Moodle quizzes.

-Elliott 121 can be scheduled for use by University faculty and staff based on availability and academic priority.
-An online calendar for Elliott 121 can be found here.
+Elliott Hall S121 can be scheduled for use by University faculty and staff based on availability and academic priority.

-- Adjust the weight of exams relative to the overall grade in the course, while increasing the weight of project and assignment activities.
+Adjust the weight of the exams relative to the overall grade in the course, while increasing the weight of project and assignment activities.

 Assigning higher point values or percentages to assignments and projects helps to offset the grading weight generally associated with exams.
-If you are using Moodle for your course, you may use the Category Aggregation feature to to adjust exam and assessment weights.
+If you are using Moodle or Canvas for your course, you may use the Category Aggregation feature to adjust exam and assessment weights.

 You are required to do your own work on this quiz, and any assistance you receive from another student, or any assistance you give to another student will be considered unauthorized, and subject to penalties to be determined by the Honor Council.

-If students understand that their actions within Moodle are recorded in log files, they will be less likely to attempt to circumvent technology.
-Please contact Moodle Support for questions regarding student tracking and student activity logging.
-Learn how to use Moodle Reports
+If students understand that their actions within Moodle and Canvas are recorded in log files, they will be less likely to attempt to circumvent technology.
+Please contact Moodle Support or Canvas Support for questions regarding student tracking and student activity logging.
+Learn how to use Moodle Reports.

 When you limit the duration of a quiz, it diminishes the time that a student can spend looking up answers.
 Delivering one question at a time can prevent copying or printing of the exam.
 Limiting the number of attempts can help prevent collaboration and ensures that students don't have multiple attempts to answer the same question sets.

-Moodle allows you to randomize the answer order for multiple choice questions.
+Moodle and Canvas allow you to randomize the answer order for multiple choice questions.
 This feature makes it more difficult for students to share answers if they are presented with the same question.
 Combining question sets and randomization of answers is a very effective technique.
-Adding/Updating Questions: Shuffle Questions and Answers.

 Calculated questions are designed using variables.
 Random values, based on user specified range, are automatically generated for each variable in the question.
-Calculated Question type in Moodle.
+Learn about the Calculated Question type in Moodle.

 By providing short notice (pop) quizzes during the semester, students have less time to coordinate the sharing of answers during quizzes.